ijtools/ijGranulometry/README.md

 Several structuring element shapes may be chosen: square, disk, diamond, octagon, or line segments with various orientations.

-Several operation may be applied: erosion, dilation, closing or opening.
+Several operations may be applied: erosion, dilation, closing or opening.

 The difference between the radius-based and the diameter-based granulometries rely on the way the structuring element is computed.
 Structuring elements defined from a diameter can